MaudDibb/IC-Collection/README.md

 numeric display.
 Enable this pin on the highest digit of your dipsplay, then chain the output of the digit to the rb input of the next lowest digit, repeat for all the digits in your display.
 You can leave the least significant digit unconnected so you still see the single 0 when there is no value to display.
 This also fits perfectly behind a 3x5 pixel display, letting you create tight and compact displays with this component.

+Note all the inputs of these components have been shortened slightly so input pins can share the same square as output pins of other components, giving you the freedom to shrink those builds even more!

 # Where's the mod for Logic World version 0.90?
 The difference between the LogicScript implementations in LW 0.90 and 0.91 is so large that it would not be possible to go back to that version.